Triumph Bonneville History (1959-1983)

 Triumph began production of the 500cc Parallel Twin engine in 1937.
 The two-cylinder, air-cooled OHV motor was an instant success, and would prove to be the definitive British bike engine.
 In 1950, engine displacement increased from 500cc to 650cc.

 In 1956, an alloy cylinder head replaced the cast iron head, and featured bigger valves, better flow, and better cooling.
 It also allowed for higher compressions to be run.
 The new "Delta" alloy head was originally designed for a single carburetor, but a two-carb version was not far away.

 Like the existing Tiger T110 model it was based on, the Bonneville T120 was powered by a 650cc parallel-twin, but with two carburetors instead of one.
 Along with the pair of 1-3/16" Amal Monobloc carburetors, a high-performance camshaft was fitted.
 This extra power was enough to overwhelm the old duplex chassis, and in 1960 the Bonneville received a new twin-cradle frame.

 Unit-Construction Bonneville (1963-1970)

-Like Triumph's other 650cc models, the Bonneville switched to unit construction in 1963.
-This made the bike lighter, stiffer, and more compact.
-It allowed Triumph to pull even more power out of the Bonneville.
+In 1963, Triumph's 650cc models (Bonneville, Thunderbird and Trophy) switched to unit construction.
+This made the bike lighter, stiffer, and more compact, and allowed Triumph to pull even more power out of the Bonneville.

-A battery/coil ignition replaced the magneto-style ignition in 1963.
-A year later, the Bonneville went from 6 to 12 volts and received upgraded front forks.
+Also in 1963, a battery/coil ignition replaced the magneto-style ignition.
+A year later, the Bonneville went from 6 to 12 volts, and also received upgraded front forks.

 Oil-In-Frame Bonneville (1971-1983)

 In 1971, Triumph 650 models received a new frame which held the oil inside its backbone, rather than in a separate oil tank.
 Along with the new frame were new front forks, wheels, brakes, and exhaust pipes.

 The new "Oil-Bearing Frame" Bonneville was not well-received, and initially did not sell well.
-One problem was the drain-pipe of a backbone that was supposed to be filled with oil, could only be filled halfway because of foaming problems.
+One problem was the drain-pipe of the backbone that was supposed to be filled with oil, could only be filled halfway because of foaming problems.
 This led to many being filled little more than halfway, creating an inadequate oil supply.

-Another problem with the oil-in-frame Bonneville was that it raised the seat height to nearly 33-inches.
-This made the bike uncomfortably tall for many riders.
+Another problem with the OIF (oil-in-frame) Bonneville was that it raised the seat height.
+This made early examples uncomfortably tall for shorter riders.

 1972 Triumph Bonneville